robin-raymond/zax.io/arrays.md

 // all types are automatically initialized to the default Integer value of 0 myArray : Integer[1000]

-foreach arrayValue : in myArray {
+each arrayValue : from myArray {
     arrayValue =  randomNumber()
 }